classroomtechtools/Endpoints/README.md

 }
 ```

-Or use it to interact with Google APIs:
+Use it to interact with Google APIs:

 ```js
 function myFunction () {